Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Inclusive Multivariate Isolation ( )

 We evaluate the robustness of different isolation methods in increasingly busy events by studying their performance as a function of event multiplicity, defined as the number of reconstructed charged particles in the event.
 This variable serves as a proxy for overall event activity, which is particularly relevant in hadronic collisions where occupancy can vary substantially.
 Each method is benchmarked at a fixed signal efficiency of approximately $99\,\%$, and its background rejection power is assessed across the multiplicity spectrum.

-Figure~\ref{fig:multiplicity_performance} compares three isolation strategies, \emph{track isolation}, \emph{cone isolation}, and \IMI, as a function of event multiplicity, using the simulation cocktail sample described in Table~\ref{tab:samples_summary}.
-Across the full range of event multiplicities, the \IMI algorithm demonstrates a clear advantage, consistently rejecting around $95\,\%$ of background while retaining $99\,\%$ signal efficiency.
+Figure~\ref{fig:multiplicity_performance} compares four isolation strategies, \emph{track isolation}, \emph{cone isolation}, \emph{vertex isolation}, and \IMI, as a function of event multiplicity, using the inclusive simulation sample described in Table~\ref{tab:samples_summary}.
+Across the full range of event multiplicities, the \IMI\ algorithm demonstrates a clear advantage, consistently rejecting around $95\,\%$ of background while retaining $99\,\%$ signal efficiency.
 The \emph{track isolation} method shows steadily improving performance with increasing multiplicity, reaching up to $50\,\%$ background rejection in high-occupancy events.
 This improvement arises because the isolation requirement is particularly effective at rejecting tracks originating from primary vertices other than the one that produced the signal candidate.
+The \emph{vertex isolation} method also improves with event multiplicity and provides systematically stronger rejection than PV-based track isolation, reaching about $60\,\%$ in the highest-multiplicity events.
+This reflects the additional constraint of compatibility with the reconstructed secondary vertex: in busy events a larger fraction of unrelated tracks is inconsistent with the candidate SV and is therefore rejected, while the SV resolution remains sufficiently stable to maintain the fixed $99\,\%$ signal efficiency working point.
 In contrast, the \emph{cone isolation} method yields relatively flat performance, plateauing at around $20\,\%$ background rejection.
 Its effectiveness is significantly lower than the other methods, especially in high-multiplicity environments where the isolation cone is more likely to contain unrelated particles.